mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 - The ``Reveal`` operation reveals the public key of the sending manager.
 Knowing this public key is indeed necessary to check the signature of future operations signed by this manager.
-- The ``Transaction`` operation allows users to either transfer tez between accounts and/or to invoke a smart contract.
+- The ``Transaction`` operation allows users to either transfer mav between accounts and/or to invoke a smart contract.
 - The ``Delegation`` operation allows users to :ref:`delegate their stake <delegating_coins>` to a :ref:`delegate<def_delegate_alpha>` (a